particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 Furthermore, OTA updates occur in roughly three phases:

-- A user firmware update may either immediately stop your user firmware from running while being downloaded, or may allow your code to continue, but with performance degradation (when using SYSTEM_THREAD(ENABLED)).
+- A user firmware update may either immediately stop your user firmware from running while being downloaded, or may allow your code to continue, but with a performance degradation (when using SYSTEM_THREAD(ENABLED)).
 - After fully downloaded, you can either allow the device to be reset, or halt the reset until a later time.
 The reset process is typically quick, only a few seconds.
 - If the new firmware requires a Device OS upgrade, the upgrades are applied after reset.
 This can take a minute or two if an upgrade is required.